tasxatzial/leaf-search-trees/README.md

 C-strings are supported as keys and are stored directly in the dictionary.
 Values can be of any type, therefore they should already be stored in a different data structure.

 Internally the dictionary is stored as a leaf-oriented binary search tree structure.
 Time complexity of operations 'insert', 'delete', 'lookup' is O(tree_height) whereas 'range_query' has a complexity of O(tree_height + last - first).
-More details can be found in [lbst.md](docs/lbst.md) (english) and [lbst.pdf](docs/lbst.pdf) (greek).
+More details can be found in [lbst.md](lbst.md).

 For a simpler version of the library that supports only (int, int) pairs, see [lbst-dictionary-int](https://github.com/tasxatzial/lbst-dictionary-int).